 The economy continues to improve in Wake County and southern Franklin County.
 Home values continue to rise.
 It is important for the Town to continue to prioritize and follow the Capital Improvement Plan (CIP).
-Due to the fluctuation of the economy in the past, future growth with the bypass, and a wide list of needs, the Town will need to continue to be conservative with spending.
+Due to economic uncertainties, predicted population growth, and a wide list of future needs, the Town will continue to be conservative with spending.